rupeshtech/shrinkSqlDb-Azure-Elasticpool/README.md

 # shrinkSqlDb-Azure-Elasticpool
-    This repository contains a powrshell script (runbook) to shrink Databases in Azure elastic pools.
+    This repository contains a powershell script (runbook) to shrink Databases in Azure elastic pools.

 ## Flow
     Following is the flow of Scrip